CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 ## Introduction

 Sensitive Data Services for Research  (SD Services) provide CSC customers a secure cloud computing environment that can be used for processing sensitive data according to CSC policies and [general terms of use](https://research.csc.fi/general-terms-of-use).
 The services are currently released in Open Beta.
-To learn more about the SD services future development check the [Sensitive Data Services for Research webpage](https://research.csc.fi/sensitive-data).
+To learn more about SD services future development check the [Sensitive Data Services for Research webpage](https://research.csc.fi/sensitive-data).

-The SD Services  (Open Beta) consists of two components:
+SD Services  (Open Beta) consists of two components:

    * **SC Connect** is a web user interface to import data to SD Services and which facilitates sensitive data management

    * **SD Desktop** provides a web user interface to secure a virtual computing environment ( or virtual desktop).
 This virtual desktop is not connected to the internet.
 This enables secure computation and processing of sensitive data.
-All CSC project members and collaborators can access the same computing environment (or desktop ) so you don't need to generate multiple copies of your data.
+All CSC project members and collaborators can access the same computing environment (or desktop ) so you don't have to generate multiple copies of your data.
 As data can't be exported from SD desktop, it can be used to provide a limited and restricted access to a specific dataset.

-The SD Services have increased security, compared to the HPC (Puhti and Mahti) and general purpose cloud environments (cPouta and Rahti) of CSC.
+SD Services have increased security, compared to the HPC (Puhti and Mahti) and general purpose cloud environments (cPouta and Rahti) of CSC.
-Thus data that can't be processed in these environments may still be processed in the SD Services environment.
+Thus data that can't be processed in these environments may still be processed in SD Services environment.

 Compared to the secure ePouta cloud environment, SD services are easier to access and share.
 The service can be used from everywhere and it does not require a dedicated network connection between the user and CSC.
 This makes the service easy to take in use and also enables studies, where researchers from different organizations need to share a secure work space.